senopui/character_select_stand_alone_app/README.md

 ### Model List for model switch
 1. Modify `json/settings.json`
 2. Set `model_path` to your local ComfyUI/WebUI checkpoints folder, make sure use `\\` for Windows
+    2.5.
+There is a `model_path_2nd` in `settings.json`, if you using WebUI and ComfyUI in same time, set it to another checkpoints folder.
 3. To use more `wai` models, modify `model_filter_keyword` to `wai`
 4. To use all your local models, modify `model_filter` to `false`
 5. To search subfolder models, modify `search_modelinsubfolder` to `true`